shugaley/2_semestr/compiler/Readme.md

 # Final Results

 I could speed up my code by about 5%.
+Not bad for a few hours of work.

 There are final results: